Sequential Monte Carlo EM for multivariate probit models: Methodology

-After reaching the required region, we define another sequence of target distributions starting from the truncated Student and increasing the degree of freedom $\nu$ until it is large enough that we can replace the Student with the desired truncated multivariate normal.
+After reaching the required region, we define a new sequence of target distributions $\{ \tilde{\pi}_n \}_0^{\tilde{T}}$ which this time starts from the truncated Student $\tilde{\pi}_0 = \pi_T = \gamma_T/C_T$.
+The following terms of the sequence are defined by increasing the degree of freedom $\nu$ up to a value $\nu_{\tilde{T}}$ large enough so that the truncated Student $\tilde{\pi}_{\tilde{T}} = \tilde{\pi}(\nu_{\tilde{T}})$ cannot be distinguished from the desired truncated multivariate normal within a certain level of accuracy.
+A final step is then performed to explicitly move to the Gaussian.
 One could also vary both the truncation region and the degree of freedom concurrently in the sequence of target distributions, but since the main reason for introducing the flatter Student distribution is to aid moving to regions of low probability we chose this two-step approach.
+A graphical overview of the process of moving from a Student $t$ distribution to a truncated Gaussian is given in Figure~\ref{fig:cascade}.

+Similar sampling problems have also been studied in the literature dealing with rare event analysis.
+There smooth sequences of distributions gradually concentrating on the rare set have been suggested, as opposed to simply increasingly truncated distributions \citep[see][and references therein]{art:JohansenDMD2006}.
+The two stage approach based on the Student $t$ distribution is preferred here for its relative conceptual simplicity and the fact that it proved well suited in practice to a linear adaptation framework of the type described in the following section \ref{sec:aaad}.

-\subsection{Adaptive approach to artificial dynamics}
+\subsubsection{Adaptive approach to artificial dynamics}

-Other than for tuning the transition kernel $K_n$, adaptive strategies can also be used to define the artificial dynamics leading to the distribution of interest $\pi_T$.
-We do not address the problem of finding the optimal path linking an initial measure $\pi_0$ to the target $\pi_T$ on the space of distributions in the sense of \cite{art:GelmanM98}, who actually deal with this issue in relation to Monte Carlo sampling methods for the evaluation of ratios of normalizing constants.
-Here we assume instead that the functional form of the intermediate distribution is given and can be described in terms of a parameter $\theta$.
-An adaptive strategy to move from $\pi_0$ to $\pi_T$ is one that does not require the sampling points $\{ \theta_n \}$ defining the intermediate targets $\{ \pi_n \}$ to be fixed a priori, but allows us to determine them dynamically on the basis of the local difficulty of the problem.
+Adaptive strategies can be applied not only for tuning the transition kernel $K_n$, as noticed in Section~\ref{sec:smcsampler}, but also to define the artificial dynamics leading to the distribution of interest $\pi_T$.
+The problem of finding the optimal path linking an initial measure $\pi_0$ to the target $\pi_T$ on the space of distributions is not addressed, rather it is assumed that the functional form of the intermediate distributions is given and can be described in terms of a parameter $\theta$.
+In the examples of the Section~\ref{sec:smctmn} we have $\theta=A$ for the truncation case and $\theta=\nu$ when moving the truncated Student to a Gaussian.
+An adaptive strategy to move from $\pi_0$ to $\pi_T$ is one that does not require the sampling points $\{ \theta_n \}$ defining the intermediate targets $\{ \pi_n = \pi(\theta_n) \}$ to be fixed a priori, but allows us to determine them dynamically on the basis of the local difficulty of the problem.